madkarmaa/streamable-py/DOCS.md

 Start video transcoding after upload.

-This is the final step in the upload process, which triggers the video processing and transcoding pipeline.
+This is the final step in the upload process, which triggers the video processing and will make the video available for playback.

 **Arguments**:

-- `session` - HTTP client session (must be authenticated)
+- `session` - HTTP client session
 - `upload_info` - Upload information from shortcode generation